 Autumn in Amsterdam (September–November)

-Autumn is Amsterdam’s best-kept secret and a favorite among experienced visitors.
+Autumn is the city’s best-kept secret and a favourite among experienced visitors; our Amsterdam in autumn guide covers the foliage and ADE in detail.
 September and early October offer pleasant weather with significantly fewer crowds and lower prices than summer, while the city’s trees paint the canals in stunning shades of gold, amber, and red.
 Late autumn (November) signals the start of the festive season with the arrival of Sinterklaas and the Amsterdam Light Festival.

 September: The Sweet Spot